1/28/2025

 President and Chief Financial Officer

-You know, overall markets in Europe last year was down 8%.
-And then we talked about Western Europe, maybe down 5% but Central and Eastern Europe in the 20% range, especially countries like Poland, Lithuania are more impacted.
-And that does have a strong presence there.
-So it has a little bit bigger impact on that than it maybe hasn't some of our competitors.
-But looking into 2025, the market in the range that we guided, that's a good market in which Packard should do really well.
+Overall markets in Europe last year was down 8%.
+And then we talk about Western Europe, maybe down 5%.
+But Central and Eastern Europe in the 20% range, especially countries like Poland, Lithuania, are more impacted.
+And Dove has a strong presence there.
+So it has a little bit bigger impact on Dove than it maybe has on some of our competitors.
+But looking into 2025, a market in the range that we guided, that's a good market in which Packer should do really well.

 speaker